bitprj/BitCamp/Serverless-Functions/week2/README.md

 Create a HTTP trigger Azure Function that uses the Face API to analyze emotion in a picture.
 - The step by step runthrough is located in the [issues folder](homework/issues).
 Follow the issues numerically to complete the project.
 - Any starter and solution code is in the [code folder](homework/code) in homework.

+### :question: How will this help students?

+The Week 2 livestream shows how to create an HTTP trigger that outputs facial hair information: close, but not quite what students have to do.
+Because the demonstration is not exactly what the students are coding (an emotion reader), it gives them a chance to figure out some aspects of the project on their own.
+In addition to this, the livestream shows another example of how the Face API and HTTP trigger can be used.